 So what conclusions can be drawn?
-Is the Nikon D3 better than the Nikon D810 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Nikon D3 or the Nikon D810 – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Faster burst: Shoots at higher frequency (11 vs 5 flaps/sec) to capture the decisive moment.